Automated Machine Learning Pipeline: Large Language Models-Assisted Automated Dataset Generation for Training Machine-Learned Interatomic Potentials: Introduction

 Furthermore, it is crucial to ensure that the dataset contains structural configurations extending beyond the equilibrium minima.
 Typically, this sampling procedure begins with geometry optimization (or cell optimization in the case of crystals systems), followed by ab initio molecular dynamics (AIMD) simulations conducted at various temperatures.
 In principle, such a protocol enables the dataset to sample a broad region of the potential energy surface (PES), capturing not only near-equilibrium configurations but also thermally accessible distortions, anharmonic vibrations, and local structural rearrangements.
 In practice, however, the extent of PES coverage is constrained by the timescales and temperature ranges explored during AIMD.
 For example, simulations at moderate temperatures primarily sample configurations near the equilibrium minima, whereas high-temperature trajectories can probe a wider basin of the PES, although at the cost of introducing highly distorted structures that may not be representative of typical conditions.
 The inclusion of these diverse structural samples significantly enhances the MLIP’s ability to generalize and adapt effectively across different simulation regimes, especially in MD scenarios.
 Conversely, a limited or inadequately constructed dataset covers only a narrow region of the PES, which can lead the model to learn spurious correlations and produce unrealistic or unreliable predictions outside the training domain.
+Standardized datasets now support evaluation across distinct domains—for example, Matbench for inorganic materials, Matbench Discovery for large-scale crystal-stability assessment, and OMC25 for molecular crystals.\cite{mathbench,MatbenchDiscovery,omc25} However, for system-specific training, these datasets must be expanded.
+To address this, our Automated Machine Learning Pipeline (AMLP) is designed to function as a ``data engine'' within a human-driven active-learning (AL) framework for MLIPs.
+This design follows established users total control over each step of the AL cycle.
+The result is a portable, adjustable workflow—transferable across new structures and DFT codes, from data selection through final validation.
+To make this workflow accessible to non-experts, we integrated an LLM-powered multi-agent system that provides guidance on system-specific problems.
+This approach, which is under intense development in the community, has shown promise in solving direct quantum-chemistry tasks and facilitating ad hoc problem solving.\cite{ZOU2025102263} Once a dataset is assembled, model selection and hyperparameter optimization become central to reliable training and fair comparison.
+For the training stage, MACE is a strong choice: it offers pretrained foundation models spanning broad chemical space with a design that captures fine-grained atomic environments, delivering strong baseline accuracy while markedly reducing data and compute requirements during task-specific fine-tuning \cite{MACE,fine-tuning-juttafriend}.